kagisearch/kagi-docs/docs/kagi/company/index.md

 Kagi Inc. currently has two products: [Kagi Search](https://kagi.com), a fast, private search engine, and [Orion Browser](https://browser.kagi.com/), a fast, zero-telemetry browser.

 Want to learn more?
-Read about  [Kagi's origin story](https://dkb.io/post/DEPR_kagi-interview) and "[The Age of Pagerank is Over](https://blog.kagi.com/age-pagerank-over)" which basically functions as our manifesto.
+Read about  [Kagi's origin story](https://dkb.io/post/DEPR_kagi-interview) (interview with Kagi's founder Vladimir Prelovac) and "[The Age of Pagerank is Over](https://blog.kagi.com/age-pagerank-over)" blog post, which basically functions as our manifesto.

 Our company headquarters are in Palo Alto, CA.